MyCryptoHQ/knowledge-base-content/developers/suggesting-a-feature.md

 ---
-title: How To Suggest a Feature
+title: How to suggest a feature
 description: Contributor Info
 priority: 66
 date_published: '2017-11-16'